micharbet/CLE/HOWTO.md

 ## CLE sessions (remote and local)

-Purpose of this environment is to be seamlessly transferrable from workstation to remote sessions without any installation.
+Purpose of this environment is also seamless transferr itself from workstation to remote sessions without any installation.
 At the same time it allows different users to workon the same remote account with personalized settings and/or different CLE versions.
 This is useful in multi-admin environments.
 All